Mengshan County

-Mengshan County (蒙山县 (蒙山縣, Méngshān Xiàn)) is a county under the administration of Wuzhou City in northeastern Guangxi, China.
+Mengshan County (蒙山县 (蒙山縣, Méngshān Xiàn, Mung4 Saan1 Jyun2)) is a county under the administration of Wuzhou City in northeastern Guangxi, China.
 Its seat is located in Mengshan Town.

 History

 Battles were fought in Mengshan during the Tai Ping Rebellion in 1851 and 1852.

-Taiping soldiers captured the walled city of Yongan (永安 (永安, yǒng ān)) (now Mengshan Town) from Qing forces on September 25, 1851.
-The remains of sections of wall, replica cannons, other artifacts are preserved and now form a tourist attraction on the northern end of Mengshan Town.
+Taiping soldiers captured the walled city of Yongan (永安 (永安, yǒng ān, Wing5 On1)) (now Mengshan Town) from Qing forces on September 25, 1851.
+The remains of sections of wall, replica cannons, and other artifacts are preserved and now form a tourist attraction on the northern end of Mengshan Town.

 Administrative divisions

 Mengshan County has nine fourth-level administrative units: six towns, one township and two Yao ethnic townships.